ItgelGanbold98/Atari-Asteroids-Java-Game/README.md

 However, it should be used sparingly as only one HJ is allowed per round.
 The game difficulty is exponential as the no. of asteroids roughly scale as
 $2^n$, where $n$ is the round number.

-This was a collaborative effort and many thanks to my project partners, who helped to make this game come to life!